Wednesday, December 31, 2014

 4. Hitchcock’s “Foreign Correspondent” to screen June 10, 2014—Hitchcock’s second American film is a rousing action/adventure that would foreshadow later classics like North by Northwest.

-3. Book Review: Tinseltown by William J. Mann—This nonfiction work investigates one of the movie industry’s most notorious unsolved crime: The murder of silent film director William Desmond Taylor.
+3. Book Review: Tinseltown by William J. Mann—This nonfiction work investigates one of the movie industry’s most notorious unsolved crimes: The murder of silent film director William Desmond Taylor.
 Tinseltown reads like a novel and is a primer on the early days of the motion picture industry and some of its most famous and infamous characters.
 Mann’s book is a fascinating read that I found hard to put down.

 2. “What’s Up Doc?” final film screened in screwball comedy series April 12, 2014—Director Peter Bogdanovitch’s homage to the classic screwball comedies of the 1930s and 1940s is a classic in its own right.
 Featuring the talents of Barbra Streisand and Ryan O’Neal at the height of their careers.
 And like those classic screwball comedies of old, What’s Up Doc? features a fantastic supporting cast, including Kenneth Mars, Austin Pendleton, and Madeline Kahn in her scene-stealing motion picture debut.
 A laugh-riot from start to finish.